MicrosoftDocs/Hololens/hololens/hololens-global-assigned-access-kiosk.md

 # Global Assigned Access – Kiosk

 This feature configures Hololens 2 device for multiple app kiosk mode which is applicable at system level, has no affinity with any identity on the system and applies to everyone who signs into the device.

+> [!NOTE]
+> This feature is currently only avalible in Windows Insider builds.
+If you would like to try this feature before it is generally avalible in HoloLens releases please read more about [Windows Insider](hololens-insider.md) builds.

 ## How to use this in Intune?